Holographic particle localization under multiple scattering: Results

 \subsection{Large-scale experimental validation}

 Finally, we demonstrate our method on a set of large-scale experiments.
-Over 100 million object voxels ($1024\times1024\times100$) are reconstructed from each 1-megapixel hologram.
+We reconstruct over 100 million object voxels ($1024\times1024\times100$) from each 1-megapixel hologram.
 Our multiple scattering model significantly improves the 3D localization accuracy as compared to the BPM and single scattering methods.
-Notably, {\it the experimental results closely match the simulation}.
+Notably, {\it our experimental results closely match the simulation}.

 We prepare polystyrene microsphere suspensions, ranging from dense to sparse concentrations via successive dilution, with corresponding $R_\tn{g}$ values of 0.4, 0.2, 0.1, 0.05, 0.0125, 0.0063.
 Five holograms are recorded at each concentration, and then used for reconstructions and density estimation.
 Background subtraction is performed on each hologram as a preprocessing step to remove static artifacts.
 The inversion is performed using our method with second-order multiple scattering ($\tn{K}=2$), the single scattering method, and BPM.